cbcrg/tcoffee/docs/tcoffee_installation.rst

 You will receive a list of supported packages that looks like the next table.
-In theory, most of these packages can be installed by T-Coffee and we welcome any reasonnable request.
+In theory, most of these packages can be installed by T-Coffee and we welcome any reasonable request.

 ::